Ruth Lilly Poetry Prize

 Awarded annually, the $100,000 Ruth Lilly Poetry Prize honors a living US poet whose lifetime accomplishments warrant extraordinary recognition.
 Established in 1986 by Ruth Lilly, the prize is one of the most prestigious awards given to American poets.

-Five Ruth Lilly Poetry Fellowships in the amount of $15,000 will be awarded to young poets through a national competition sponsored by the Poetry Foundation, publisher of Poetry.
+Five Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowships in the amount of $25,800 each will be awarded to young poets through a national competition sponsored by the Poetry Foundation, publisher of Poetry magazine.
 Established in 1989 by the Indianapolis philanthropist Ruth Lilly, the fellowships are intended to encourage the further study and writing of poetry.

-The Children’s Poet Laureate: Consultant in Children’s Poetry to the Poetry Foundation award is given to a living American writer in recognition of a career devoted to writing exceptional poetry for the young child.
-The award aims to raise awareness that children have a natural receptivity to poetry and are its most appreciative audience, especially when poems are written specifically for them.
-The Children’s Poet Laureate will advise the Poetry Foundation on matters relating to children’s literature and may engage in a variety of projects to help instill a love of poetry among the nation’s youngest readers.
-The length of the laureate’s tenure is two years and includes a prize of $25,000.
-The Children’s Poet Laureate will also give two major readings for children and their families, teachers, librarians, and friends over the course of the two-year tenure.
+Awarded every two years, the $25,000 laureate title is given to a living writer in recognition of a career devoted to writing exceptional poetry for young readers.
+The laureate advises the Poetry Foundation on matters relating to young people’s literature and may engage in a variety of projects to help instill a lifelong love of poetry among the nation’s developing readers.
+This laureateship aims to promote poetry to children and their families, teachers, and librarians over the course of its two-year tenure.

-This annual award will honor the best book-length works of criticism published in the prior calendar year, including biographies, essay collections and critical editions that consider the subject of poetry or poets.
-The 2014 Pegasus Award for Poetry Criticism will honor the author of a 2013 title with a $7,500 prize.
+This award honors the best book-length works of criticism published in the prior calendar year, including biographies, essay collections and critical editions that consider the subject of poetry or poets.

 Randall Jarrell Award in Criticism